 At Hogwarts, there’s a new Dumbledore (Michael Gambon) because sadly, Richard Harris went to that great wizard party in the sky.
 Dumble warns the children that Dementors are patrolling the school grounds, on the lookout for Sirius.
 Does anybody else think Dumbledore exhibited unbounded irresponsibility in allowing Dementors on school grounds; beings that he admits are so incognizant they cannot or will not discern between Sirius and a passing school kid?
 Someone call Child Services on this senile goat!

-David Thewlis has the best role in this film.
+David Thewlis commands the best role in this film.
 As new Professor Lupin of Dark Arts, he doesn’t seem stunt cast – like Branagh in the last film, or Emma Thompson in this film, as eccentric soothsayer Sybil – he seems born to be a wizard, like Alan Rickman (Snape) or Gambon.
 A well-rounded character that is a boon to Harry, ready with knowledge and a helping hand when needed.
 And a Patronum, whatever the hell that is.

 We can safely say this movie is where all the Expecto Patronum started.
 Expecto Patronum!
 Jeez, can you make me feel any dirtier?
 Lupin also teaches the kids the Riddikulus charm; I’m biting not only my lip but my whole face: a spell that you use when confronted with a terrifying thing, to turn it into something comical.
 Oh my god, there’s not enough soap in my grocery store to wash off this dirtiness I’m feeling right now…